zdravkov/kendo-docs/getting-started/web/editor/troubleshooting.md

 ## Images inside the Editor are not resizable in some scenarios

-To begin with, image resizing inside contenteditable elements depends on the browser, and this is not an Editor feature.
+To begin with, image resizing inside contenteditable elements depends on the browser and is not an Editor feature.
 In addition, there is a browser issue, which is exhibited in the following way - if a "classic" Editor (which uses an `iframe`) is created while hidden, or is hidden after initialization and then displayed back, then images become non-resizable.
 This problem is not related to Kendo UI.
 It can be resolved by calling the Editor's [`refresh`](/api/web/editor#methods-refresh) method after the Editor becomes visible.
 Refreshing the widget will recreate the iframe.
 Another possible approach is to use the Editor's "inline" mode, i.e. create the Editor from a `div`.

+## Editor displays raw HTML content when using the browser's Back and Forward buttons

+The Editor stores its value encoded by default.
+When the page is retrieved from the *bfcache* (back-forward cache), the textarea value is persisted encoded and the Editor encodes it again.
+This process can be easily observed if one navigates several times back and forth - on each navigation, the Editor value will be encoded once more.

+To resolve the problem, set the [`encoded`](/api/web/editor#configuration-encoded) property to `false`, and expect the editor value to be posted unencoded to the server.
+If you are using ASP.NET, be sure to either disable the ASP.NET security validation or set the `AllowHtml` attribute on the model field that will receive the HTML string.
+Here is some more [information about request validation in ASP.NET](http://blogs.learnnowonline.com/blog/bid/199703/ASP-NET-MVC-Request-Validation-Protection-AllowHtml-Attribute).

+Another option is to enable the [inline Editor mode](/getting-started/web/editor/overview#classic-mode-vs-inline-mode), which does not use an `iframe` and a `textarea`.
+In this case, however, the Editor's value should be [submitted manually](/getting-started/web/editor/troubleshooting#inline-editor-value-is-not-posted-to-the-server).